Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 ---

-# 3. Basic Requirements of the Prototype
+# 3. Basic Requirements of Prototype

 ***How will I know when I am done?***

+This will be an exceedingly simple initial version:

+1. A set of predefined statements as test data.

+2. A GUI to present statements, and collect categorization responses.

+3. Simple data collection to record responses per statement.

+4. Simple table and/or graph to summarize results.

 ---